 Vivos Inc. has obtained an exclusive license to eight (8) patents related to RadioGel™ device technology for use in high-dose radiation therapy.
 The license was granted by

-*Battelle pursuant to an option between Battelle and AMIC announced in February 2011.
+*Battelle pursuant to an option between Battelle and Vivos announced in February 2011.
 The Agreement grants Vivos an exclusive license to make, have made, use and sell RadioGel™ as a device.

 Yttrium-90 is a well-established medical isotope with many applications in cancer treatment.
 The combination of insoluble Yttrium-90 particles and the polymer gel carrier offers physicians an